-At three different times, Frodo finds the courage to close his hand around the Ring and accept the burden of carrying it to Mordor.
-The first time is in his home at Bag End, when he asks Gandalf “what must I do?”
+At three different times, Frodo finds the courage to choose the burden of bearing the Ring to Mordor.
+The first time is in his home at Bag End, when he asks Gandalf “what must I do?” as he closes his hand around the Ring.
 The second time is at the Council of Elrond at Rivendell.
 In the midst of mighty men, powerful Elves and hard-nosed Dwarves, the smallest of all steps forward to take on the task.
 “I will take the Ring to Mordor,” says Frodo.

 Finally, as the Fellowship breaks apart from within (when Boromir tries to take the Ring) and from without (when they are attacked by the Uruk-hai Orcs), Frodo stands at the river’s edge with his final, troubling choice.